thinlizzy/Caya/HOWTO.md

 That's it!
 Your first Caya game is complete.
 If you run it in your browser, you will see a nice red square displayed on your canvas.

 A game state represents a single segment of the game, or a screen.
 You may for example create one state for the game menu, another for the actual game, yet another for story screen, and so on.
 In the code above, we're using the state's `draw` function to paint to the screen.
 This function gets called by the Game object whenever this particular state is active.
 Note the `state: myState` line which informs the engine that we would like `myState` to be the initial state for when the game runs.
 This argument is needed for the game to run and is not optional.
-Once running, we may change the game state using `myGame.setState(nextState)`.
+Once running, we may change the active game state using `myGame.setState(nextState)`.

 Note the line that reads `simpleLoop: true`.
 This informs the engine that we would like to make a game where we don't care for logic updates, we only want to draw to the screen.
 Defining this flag will make the engine run an alternate game loop that's optimized for this mode.
 Use it if your game relies on user input to "push" the game forward.
 You will need to code your own timer and transition functions to support animations in this mode.
 To avoid entering this mode, simpy skip the definition.